What are princesses made of?

 Number of pages: 60 pp.

-Reading material: Swedish original, Finnish original, English translation
+Reading material: Swedish original, Finnish original, English sample

 There are princesses everywhere–in the pages of story books but also in real life.
 Not all of them have crowns and not all of them have palaces; some princesses have silks and jewels, some bare feet and darned blouses.